araobp/blender-3d/bake_normal/README.md

 <img src="./BakeNormalMapUV.png" width=800>

 The image above is a UV map and a normal map of the low-poly object.
+"Shade Smooth" was applied to the low-poly one.